tianocore-docs/edk2-BuildSpecification/13_build_reports/137_fd_section.md

 This sub-section contains FD region information of platform flash device.
-If the region is a firmware volume, it lists the set of modules and its space information; otherwise, it only lists its region name, base address and size in its sub-section header.
+If the region is a firmware volume, it lists the set of modules and its space information; otherwise, it only lists its region type, base address and size in its sub-section header.

 The line format is: "`%-20(key)s: %(values)s`" to ensure vertical alignment.

-* Region Type : %The type of the FD region (FV, Data, File or None)%
+* Type : %The type of the FD region (FV, DATA, FILE or None)%
-* Base Address: %Base address for the FD region%
+* Base Address : %Base address for the FD region%
 * Size : %Size of the FD region%
-* FV Name*: %FV name and occupation percentage%
+* Fv Name*: %FV name and occupation percentage%
 * Occupied Size*: %The occupied size of the FV%
 * Free Size*: %The free size of the FV%